The Importance of Father Daughter Relationships | Children's Bureau

 Mental Health Benefits

-Additionally, other studies have shown that young women who reported healthy relationships with their fathers were less likely to become clinically depressed or anxious.
-They were also less likely to develop eating disorders, body dysmorphia, or be dissatisfied with their appearance or body weight.
+Other studies show that young women with healthy relationships with their fathers were less likely to become clinically depressed or anxious, develop eating disorders, body dysmorphia, or be dissatisfied with their appearance or body weight.
 Overall, they reported better emotional and mental health.
-In fact, there is a markedly strong link between the relationships daughters had with their dads growing up and the way they deal with stress as adults.
-For example, undergraduate women who had good relationships with their fathers were shown to have higher than average cortisol levels, which serve as a buffer against stress and the body’s reaction to it.
+There’s a strong link between daughters’ relationships with their dads and their adult stress management.
+For example, undergraduate women with good relationships with their fathers had higher than average cortisol levels, which buffer against stress.

 Relational Benefits